 Undercover journalism is used by the media to report on stories that they feel the public have a right to know via methods that would not normally be used.
 Where a journalist’s actions would fall outside of the law, it has to be determined that the ends justified the means and that the reporting of the story was needed in the public interest.
-There is a fine line between the press’s freedom of speech and ensuring those that are the subject of the story have their own rights protected.
+There is a fine balance between respecting freedom of speech and ensuring those that are the subject of the story have their own rights protected.

 If your reputation has been threatened by an undercover journalist, click below for a free initial consultation with one of our expert Reputation & Privacy solicitors.